blinkhealth/go-config-yourself/README.md

 ## `rekey`

-`gcy rekey CONFIG_FILE [keys]`
+`gcy rekey [flags] CONFIG_FILE`

-Re-encrypts all the secret values with specified `keys`.
-If no keys are specified, `gcy` will prompt the user to select them from a list.
+Re-encrypts all the secret values with specified arguments.
+By default, it will use the same provider for this operation, unless `--provider` is passed.

 ### Options:

 - `--provider value`, `-p value`: The provider to encrypt values with (value is one of: [kms](pkg/crypto/kms), [gpg](pkg/crypto/gpg), [password](pkg/crypto/password))
-- `--key value`: The kms key ARN to use
+- `--key value`: The AWS KMS key ARN to use.
+If no key is specified, `gcy` will prompt the user to select it from a list.
 - `--public-key value`: A gpg public key's identity: a fingerprint like or email to use as a recipient to encrypt this file's data key.
 This option can be entered multiple times.
 If no recipients are specified, a list of available keys will be printed for the user to choose from.
 - `--password value`: A password to use for encryption and decryption, also read from the environment variable `$CONFIG_PASSWORD`.
 To prevent your shell from remembering the password, start your command with a space: `[space]gcy ...`